nguie2/jenkins-ml-pipeline/README.md

 - 🌐 **Portfolio**: [Cloud Weather Dashboard](https://github.com/nguie2/cloud-weather-dashboard)

 ### **Speaking & Consulting**

-I regularly speak at conferences and consult with organizations on MLOps strategy:

-- **KubeCon + CloudNativeCon** - "Scaling ML Pipelines with Open Source"
-- **MLOps World** - "From Model to Production in Minutes, Not Months"
-- **DevOps Enterprise Summit** - "Building Resilient ML Infrastructure"

 **Interested in having me speak at your event or consult with your team?**
 Let's discuss how this architecture can transform your ML operations.